SimonNoe/myotube-analyzer-app/README.md

 - Changed default minimum branch length to 100
 - Clicking the undo/back/done button while drawing now brings up the figure
 - Minimum branch length is now loaded from the excel file if possible

+## 1.5.2
+- Added a check that removes branching points outside the mask